ucrdatacenter/ucrdatacenter.github.io/apprenticeship2/scraping.md

 make it easier to display in the data viewer.

-Looking at the resulting tibble, we can see two problems: not all rows correspond to MEPs, but some contain metadata such as dates, page numbers and data sources; and all information per MEP is in a single column.
+Looking at the resulting tibble, we can see two problems: not all rows correspond to MEPs, but some are empty strings or contain metadata such as dates, page numbers and data sources; and all information per MEP is in a single column.
 To fix the first issue, we can see that other than the first row that starts with a “Members” title, all rows containing MEP information start with some whitespace (this corresponds to the unimported image locations in the original file).
 Therefore if we remove the “Members” title from the string, all MEP rows will consistently start with whitespace, so we can remove any row that doesn’t start with whitespace.
 If we do so, that still leaves us with two remaining date specifications that weren’t filtered out: at a closer look, we find that these rows start with a new line.
 So if we remove new lines from the beginning of the string together with the “Members” title, our filter works fully as intended.

 To fix the second issue, we can use the `separate()` function to split the single column into multiple columns.
 Displaying an example cell in